BestTimesToVisit.com Logo

 money

-While credit cards are accepted in many restaurants and shops, always carry some Chilean pesos (CLP) for smaller purchases, street vendors, and the funiculars.
-ATMs are readily available, but inform your bank of your travel dates to avoid card issues.
+While many restaurants and shops accept cards, always carry some Chilean pesos in cash for smaller purchases, street food, and tips.
+ATMs are readily available, but some might charge foreign transaction fees, so check with your bank beforehand.
+Look for 'Cajero Automático' signs.

 food

-Don't leave without trying a 'chorrillana' – a massive platter of fries topped with beef, onions, and fried eggs, perfect for sharing after a day of exploring.
-For fresh seafood, head to the Mercado Cardonal for a truly local experience, or find a 'picada' (small, casual eatery) for delicious and affordable meals.
+Don't leave without trying a 'chorrillana' – a massive platter of fries topped with beef, onions, and fried eggs, perfect for sharing.
+For fresh seafood, head to the Mercado Cardonal or find a small 'picada' (local eatery) in the lower parts of the city for authentic flavors.

 packing

-Pack comfortable walking shoes with good grip – those cobblestone streets and steep hills are no joke!
-Also, bring layers, as the coastal weather can change quickly; a light waterproof jacket is a good idea for unexpected fog or rain.
+Pack comfortable walking shoes with good grip – you'll be doing a lot of climbing on cobblestone streets and steep hills.
+Also, bring layers as the coastal weather can change quickly; a light waterproof jacket is a good idea for unexpected sea breezes or drizzles.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.